dennyabrahamsinaga/dennysinaga.com/content/blog/pointer-overflow-ctf-2023.md

 561779        0x89273         End of Zip archive, footer length: 22
 ```

-This revealed a zip file embedded within the gif file.
+This revealed a zip file embedded in the gif file.
 We discovered a flag.txt file when we extracted the data using binwalk.
 Open it to reveal the flag.

 poctf{uwsp_h342d_y0u_7h3_f1257_71m3}

-As an alternative, we can also use the strings command:
+Alternatively, we can use the strings command:

 `strings stego1.gif | tail`